nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _other companies: http://arstechnica.com/information-technology/2009/02/microsoft-sues-tomtom-over-fat-patents-in-linux-based-device/

 For the system partition,
-Linux users can choose either the typical ext3 journaling filesystem or up-and-coming filesystems like Btrfs.
+Linux users can choose among the usual ext3 journaling filesystem or up-and-coming filesystems like Btrfs.
-Unlike `NTFS and FAT`_, these filesystems `do not require defragmentation`_.
+Unlike FAT filesystems, ext3 and Btrfs `do not require defragmentation`_.
+Realistically, though, `defragmentation isn't that important for NTFS`_, either.

 .. _NTFS and FAT: http://technet.microsoft.com/en-us/magazine/2007.11.desktopfiles.aspx
 .. _do not require defragmentation: http://www.tldp.org/LDP/sag/html/filesystems.html#FRAGMENTATION
+.. _defragmentation isn't that important for NTFS: http://superuser.com/questions/23940/does-defragmenting-really-help

 ------------------
 UTF-16, not UTF-8.
 ------------------

 If the Windows API were designed today, it would most likely use `UTF-8`_.
-The Unicode Consortium only `recommends UTF-16`_ for compatibility with Java and the Windows API.
+The Unicode Consortium primarily `recommends UTF-16`_ for compatibility with Java and the Windows API.
-Some practical reasons for this:
+Some practical reasons for preferring UTF-8:

-- UTF-8 is a superset of ASCII, so it is backwards-compatible with existing text files.
+- It is a superset of ASCII, so it is backwards-compatible with existing text files.
-- UTF-8 is `self-synchronizing`_.
+- It is `self-synchronizing`_.
-- UTF-8 does not require a `byte-order mark`_ and is less likely to be mistaken for other encodings.
+- It does not require a `byte-order mark`_ and is less likely to be mistaken for other encodings.

 .. _UTF-8: http://www.cl.cam.ac.uk/~mgk25/ucs/utf-8-history.txt
 .. _recommends UTF-16: http://www.unicode.org/faq/programming.html#2